What You Need to Know About Medicare Surcharges

 How to Avoid Paying Medicare Surcharges

-First, you might avoid paying some of the Medicare surcharges by enrolling in a Medicare Advantage plan (Part C) or a Medigap policy.
-Most people are better off having one of these policies to close the Medicare coverage gaps but if you only enroll in Original Medicare, work with a professional to create a cost-effective plan.
+First, you might be able to avoid paying some of the Medicare surcharges by enrolling in a Medicare Advantage plan (Part C) or a Medigap policy.
+Most people are better off having one of these policies to close the Medicare coverage gaps.
+However, if you only enroll in Original Medicare, work with a professional to create a cost-effective plan.

 Second, because these surcharges are based on your tax return, it’s possible to do some tax planning to avoid paying Medicare surcharges altogether or keep from moving up a tier.